 Bodybuilders will definitely want to experience a deep muscle massage after every intensive workout.
 Prolonged, heavy exercise will almost inevitably cause damage not only to muscles, but also to tendons, joints, and ligaments.
 Probing deeply into the muscles, the masseur will use pressure and manipulation to help return the tissues to normal.

 Knots of scar tissue can also be broken up by this type of massage.
-Unlike a standard massage, deep tissue massage will usually involve some level of discomfort as the masseur’s hands penetrate into the muscles and other connective tissues.
+Unlike a standard massage, deep tissue massage will usually involve some level of discomfort as the massage therapist’s hands penetrate into the muscles and other connective tissues.
 The strokes used during a deep tissue massage will not only be delivered more slowly than is usual, but will also go across the grain of the muscle.